alexerfurt/machine-learning-engineer-project/Proposal/proposal.md

 DRAFT:
 * What techniques, what are their Inputs and Outputs...
 In order to train the agent to play Connect4 successfully, we will use Reinforcement and Deep Learning techniques.
 To be more precise, Deep Q-Learning, a value-based Reinforcement Learning method will be used to identify actions an agent can take at each state.
-The underlying Deep Q-network (deep neural network) is going to learn estimating not just any action, but the best (optimal) actions to take at certain states from within the environment in order to maximise overall rewards.
+The underlying Deep Q-network (deep neural network) is going to learn to estimate not just any arbitrary action, but the best (optimal) action to take at certain states from within the environment in order to maximise overall rewards.

-In a more formal way: we are going to build a DQN as an value-function approximator:
+In a more formal way: we are going to build a DQN for a value-function approximation:
 Q*(s,a)= maxQpi(....)...
 Based on Bellman's Optimality Equation, this gives us the maximum sum of rewards by mapping states to actions.

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_

 In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
-Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
+Ideally, the benchmark model or result contextualises existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
 Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail.

 DRAFT:
-* Unlike the actual Competition on Kaggle, we are not going to enter into play against other people agents in order to get our agents strength assessed as this is an ongoing, active process within the competition (constant play against comparably strong agents etc.).
+* Unlike the actual Competition on Kaggle, we are not going to enter into play against other people agents in order to get our agents strength assessed as this is an ongoing, active process within the competition (ladder game play against comparably strong agents in the ranking etc.).
 For this work, we are going to take the following approaches for benchmarking our agent:
-* Peforming against an algorithm who plays in an uniformly random manner....
-In the Kaggle environment this algorithm is called "Random Agent"
+* Peforming against an algorithm who plays in an uniformly random manner.
+In the Kaggle environment this algorithm is called "random".
-* Negamax Agent as second step?
+* A subsequent challenge, compete against an agent who plays according to the [Negamax](https://en.wikipedia.org/wiki/Negamax) search algorithm.
+The Kaggle environment provides an implementation for this algorithm as well called "negamax".
+TODO: explain negamax algorithm
-* [Connect4 Data Set](https://archive.ics.uci.edu/ml/datasets/Connect-4) from UC Irvine's Machine Learning Repository
+* OPTIONAL: [Connect4 Data Set](https://archive.ics.uci.edu/ml/datasets/Connect-4) from UC Irvine's Machine Learning Repository...
+* OPTIONAL: TicTacToe domination?

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_